cavtools/cav/README.md

 ## Current Goals

-- Functional (no classes) and declarative
+- Declarative and functional (no classes)
 - Composable, take-your-pick API
 - Offer solutions but don't force them
 - Play nice with others